 The human body is made of cells, which come together to form tissues.
 Different types of tissues can come together to create other organs.
 The collaboration of the function of various organs makes the body systems, such as:

 The harmonious functioning of all the body systems and organs creates a healthy human body.

-This conduction occurs through communication paths called nerves that exist between the brain and all body parts.
+This conduction occurs through communication paths called nerves between the brain and all body parts.
 The spinal column is the grand highway of the nervous system for housing the spinal cord.
 The nerves travel through the spinal cord and can exit and enter at various levels or segments along the spinal column called vertebrae.
-At each level exists a space that allows the nerves to exit and enter called intervertebral foramen (opening).
+At each level exists a space that allows the nerves to leave and enter, called intervertebral foramen (opening).
 They function very similarly to a freeway's on and off-ramps, and so are the problems that can occur.
-Since the vertebrae can move, they can rotate and slide slightly one on top of another to enable you to bend forward and back or to turn your neck or torso to the left or right.
-They are also capable of sliding back in place and held there through the help of muscles, tendons, and ligaments.
+Since the vertebrae can move, they can rotate and slide slightly, one on top of another, to enable you to bend forward and back or to turn your neck or torso to the left or right.
+They can also slide back in place and hold there with the help of muscles, tendons, and ligaments.
 However, the information that makes them perform these functions come from the nerves and the brain.
 If over-stressed, through external or internal stressors such as mental and emotional reasons, or external physiological causes, tension can occur--forcing the vertebrae to move slightly beyond their physiological range of motion and become stuck there.
 This result is called a subluxation.

-A chiropractor's function is to aid the body in re-establishing that connection again by clearing the subluxation through touch and delivering a chiropractic adjustment, clearing the subluxation is sort of like clearing up the freeway on and off-ramps to allow the backed-up traffic to have a smooth flow again.
+A chiropractor's function is to aid the body in re-establishing that connection by clearing the subluxation through touch and delivering a chiropractic adjustment.
+Removing the subluxation is like clearing up the freeway on and off-ramps to allow the backed-up traffic to have a smooth flow.